 Even with the Beetle leaving, VW will continue to offer retro-inspired models.
 The spiritual successor to the Microbus previewed by the 2017 ID Buzz concept car and based on the MEB platform will arrive in 2022.

 VW may also have some other surprises to share with the MEB platform in the future.
-VW Group CEO Herbert Diess previously mentioned possible plans for a rebirth, the Thing electric utility vehicle, and VW earlier this year presented a concept for an electric dune train.
+VW Group CEO Herbert Diess previously mentioned possible plans for the rebirth, of the Thing electric utility vehicle, and VW earlier this year presented a concept for an electric dune train.

 And for Beetle fans, VW is helping to prove the future of its original icon.
 The automaker in September teamed up with British company eClassics to offer electricity conversion.